 Alkimia is a chick and modern one MICHELIN star restaurant, every dish there is a work of art.
 It blends traditional cuisine with radical contemporary ideas.
 The price in this restaurant is rather expensive, 168€ for the tasting menu.

-If you want to discover more about Catalan cuisine we recommend you to read our article on food in Barcelona to get in touch with a lot of traditions!
+If you want to discover more about Catalan cuisine we recommend you to read our article on food in Barcelona to get in touch with a lot of traditions.
+Or if you're looking for an exclusive experience in the city, check these VIP tables in Barcelona out!
 Follow us @thewalkingparrot to be always updated on new destinations.

 La Mercè Festival (end of September)